 - Why do we perpetuate the narrative of “good” and “bad” public schools?

-- How do we participate in making our education system work the way it does?
+- How can we participate in making our education system work the way it does?

-- How do we support our public education system in being more effective, equitable, and inclusive?
+- How can we support our public education system in being more effective, equitable, and inclusive?